GautamBatta73/Heritage-College-PEA/README.md

 <br>

 ## SidGautamNotes:
-A simple text-editor that runs natively on Windows, and as a Java JAR file.
+A simple text-editor that runs natively on Windows and Debian-Based Linux Distributions, and as a Java JAR file.

 [GitHub Repo](https://github.com/GautamBatta73/SidGautam/tree/main/Versions/Notepad)<br>